vorticalbox/vorticalbox.github.io/_posts/2021-06-01-functional-FizzBuzz.md

 ```

-so lets get adding it
+so let's get adding it

 ```
 const checkFizzBuzz = R.cond([